SalishSeaCast/FVCOM-Cmd/docs/subcommands.rst

 You can also use shell wildcards and/or regular expressions to produce the list of file paths/names to deflate.

 Storage savings can be as much as 80%.
-Files processed by :command:`nemo deflate` are converted to netCDF-4 format.
+Files processed by :command:`deflate` are converted to netCDF-4 format.
 The deflated file replaces the original file, but the deflation process uses temporary storage to prevent data loss.